ABUDY-MV/ABUDY-WEBSIT/README.md

-how you look Saka and Ayemen?
-shall I continue or stop please tell your feelings.
+How you look it Saka and Ayemen? shall I continue or stop please tell your feelings.